Difference Between Margin vs Profit

 - A business’s Margin can be used to quickly check up on its relative performance internally (of different quarters or years in question) or externally (of similar other businesses or companies), while Profit cannot be used to compare businesses accurately against each other at least.

-- Margin can help understand a business or its sector, while Profit is actual numbers and hence denote the real cash value of the business.
+- Margin can help understand a business or its sector, while Profit is actual numbers and denote the business’s real cash value.

 - A lower margin as compared to a previous quarter can still result in a higher profit.